Wheel (computing): Origins

 The term wheel was first applied to computer user privilege levels after the introduction of the TENEX operating system, later distributed under the name TOPS-20 in the 1960s and early 1970s.
 The term was derived from the slang phrase big wheel, referring to a person with great power or influence.

 In the 1980s, the term was imported into Unix culture due to the migration of operating system developers and users from TENEX/TOPS-20 to Unix.

 Wheel group

 Modern Unix systems generally use user groups as a security protocol to control access privileges.
-The wheel group is a special user group used on some Unix systems, mostly BSD systems, to control access to the su or sudo command, which allows a user to masquerade as another user (usually the super user).
+The wheel group is a special user group used on some Linux and Unix (mostly BSD) systems, to control access to the su or sudo command, which allows a user to masquerade as another user (usually the super user).
 Debian and its derivatives create a group called sudo with purpose similar to that of a wheel group.